The Arrow #200

 Saturated fat became the villain while smoking and sugar went on their way unscathed by any hints that they might be involved.
 Despite Keys and others fingering saturated fat in the mid-1900s, the link between saturated fat and heart disease has never been proven.
 It is still in the hypothetical state.

-This author and other like him try to make their case in two steps.
+This author and others like him try to make their case in two steps.
 First, they say, studies have shown that saturated fat causes an increase in cholesterol levels.
 That is absolutely true.
 It’s been shown many times.

 Then they follow with elevated cholesterol levels are associated with increased rates of heart disease.
 Therefor saturated fat causes heart disease.
 And elevated cholesterol causes heart disease.